-Mis-utilisation of State Disaster Response Fund (SDRF) for inadmissible work
+9. Mis-utilisation of State Disaster Response Fund (SDRF) for inadmissible works (Revenue Department)

 The State Executive Committee was not ensuring proper utilisation of money drawn from SDRF, resulting in mis-utilisation of ₹ 14.63 crore by Deputy Commissioners on inadmissible works of repair and restoration without any damage by disaster/ calamity.